 Time for some diamond math!

 That’s why most people hang onto their jewelry and pass it down to the next generation.
 Or, they make new jewelry from it.
-The value for you and your loved ones will far outweigh the value placed on the stone by a reseller.
+The value for you and your loved ones will far outweigh the value a reseller places on the stone.

-Natural diamonds, or mined diamonds, require using heavy machinery to dig into the earth.
+Natural diamonds, or mined diamonds, require the use of heavy machinery to dig into the earth.
 Then, miners tunnel through the Earth’s crust to the kimberlite pipe where diamonds are found.
 This involves removing layers of sand and rock through blasting.

-Lab grown diamonds are grown from a pure diamond seed in a lab, which mimics the earth’s process to create a diamond crystal.
+Lab-grown diamonds are created from a pure diamond seed in a laboratory, which mimics the Earth’s process for forming a diamond crystal.
 Depending on the size needed, the growing takes a few weeks to a few months.

-Once the crystal has grown to it’s desire size, it is cut and processed just like a mined diamond.
-In fact, there’s not a jeweler around who can tell the difference between a mined or lab grown diamond without very expensive equipment!
+Once the crystal has grown to its desired size, it is cut and processed just like a mined diamond.
+In fact, there’s not a jeweler around who can tell the difference between a mined or lab-grown diamond without very expensive equipment!

 Other lab diamond benefits